Italian opposition PD, 5-Star say they want to form coalition led by Conte

 The prospect of a new administration led by Conte, an academic who is considered close to the 5-Star, has buoyed markets, which are betting that Italy will get a fiscally prudent government that will avoid confrontation with Europe.

-The League is highly eurosceptic and had promised swingeing tax cuts for 2020 that economists warned could put unsustainable pressure on Italy’s towering debt mountain.
+The League is highly euroskeptic and had promised swingeing tax cuts for 2020 that economists warned could put unsustainable pressure on Italy’s towering debt mountain.

 Italy’s 10-year bond yield fell to a record low below 1%, two-year bond yields fell to their lowest since May 2018 at -0.22% IT2YT=RR and Italy’s 50-year bond yield fell to a record low around 2.266% IT50YT=RR.

 However, a coalition pact is not yet a done deal.
-The tentative accord could still unravel even as President Sergio Mattarella wraps up his consultations aimed at resolving the political chaos that was unexpectedly unleashed by Salvini.

-5-Star and the PD have yet to agree on other top government posts, besides the prime minister’s position, or reveal a common policy platform.
+The tentative accord could still unravel with 5-Star and the PD yet to agree on other top government posts, besides the prime minister’s position, or reveal a common policy platform.

-Mattarella is due to meet 5-Star leaders at 7 p.m.
-(1700 GMT).
-If they give him the green light, he will likely call in Conte and invite him to form a new cabinet, Italy’s 67th since the end of World War Two.
+Unexpectedly, the founder of the 5-Star Beppe Grillo issued a statement late on Wednesday saying the ministers should be technocrats and not elected politicians — a suggestion that is unlikely to gain traction with the PD.

-However, in an added complication, 5-Star has said it will put its proposed deal with the PD to an online vote of its members.
-Many 5-Star supporters have taken to social media to denounce any pact with the center-left and a ‘yes’ vote cannot be taken for granted.
+In an added complication, 5-Star has said it will put any deal with the PD to an online vote of its members.
+Many 5-Star supporters have taken to social media to denounce a pact with the center-left and a ‘yes’ vote cannot be taken for granted.

 As negotiations went down to the wire, one of the posts still in play was that of deputy prime minister.
 The PD wants this job for one of its own, now that it has agreed to Conte staying on as prime minister.